harshit-m-1/Coin-Game/README.md

 Make sure the server is running before starting clients.

-### Laggy movement

-This is intentional!
-The 200ms latency simulation is working.
-Watch how interpolation keeps remote players smooth.

 ### Only one client connects

 Make sure to run clients in **separate terminals**.

 ## AI Disclosure

 Used ChatGPT to make this readme more readable.